hafid34bba/AI-for-online-exams/README.md

 and put inside project directory.

 # How teacher will use it?
-- follow all the precednt steps
-- Add to users.csv file Students names , family names and specific password for each one.
+-generate .exe file for the project (or convert it to simple desktop app) -create users.csv file that contain Students names , family names and specific password for each one.
-- generate .exe file for the project
-- share the .exe and password with students
+-share the .exe and password with students )
-- student should execute .exe 2 min (just example ) before the start of exam and close after submitting their answers via email maybe.
+-student should execute .exe 2 min (just example ) before the start of exam and acces the app using his name, family name and password.
+-close after submitting their answers via email maybe.

 # License